Attention Distillation for Learning Video Representations: Related Works

 \subsection{Attention for Recognition}

 Attention has been widely used for visual recognition.
-Top-down task-driven attention can guide the search of objects~\cite{oliva2003top}, select local descriptors for object or action recognition~\cite{gao2009discriminant,mathe}, or localize actions~\cite{gregNIPS}.
-More recently, attention has been explored in deep models for object recognition~\cite{mnih2014recurrent} and image captioning~\cite{xu2015show}.
+We focus on selective visual attention that highlights discriminative regions.
+This is very different from the recent efforts on self-attention, i.e., self-similarity~\cite{vaswani2017attention,Girdhar_2019_CVPR,zhang2018self}.
+Recently, selective attention has been explored in deep models for object recognition~\cite{mnih2014recurrent} and image captioning~\cite{xu2015show}.
 Attention enables these models to ``fixate'' on image regions, where the decision is made based on a sequence of fixations.
-This definition is different from self-similarity as in~\cite{vaswani2017attention}.
 Several attention mechanisms are proposed for deep models.
-For example, Sharma et al.\ \cite{sharma2015action} integrated soft attention in LSTMs for action recognition.
-Li et al.\ \cite{li2018videolstm} further extends~\cite{xu2015show} into videos.
-Specifically, they combined LSTMs with motion-based attention to infer the location of the actions.
-Girdhar and Ramanan~\cite{Girdhar_17b_AttentionalPoolingAction} modeled top-down and bottom-up attention using bilinear pooling.
-Wang et al.\ \cite{wang2017residual} proposed a residual architecture for soft attentions.
-Li et al.\ \cite{Li_2018_ECCV} considered attention as a probabilistic distribution.
-In this paper, we demonstrate that a prior distribution from human gaze is not necessary for modeling attention as probabilistic variable.
-We also provide a systematical study of these methods for action recognition.
+For example,~\cite{sharma2015action} integrated soft attention in LSTMs for action recognition.~\cite{li2018videolstm} further extends~\cite{xu2015show} into videos.
+Specifically, they combined LSTMs with motion-based attention to infer the location of the actions.~\cite{Girdhar_17b_AttentionalPoolingAction} modeled top-down and bottom-up attention using bilinear pooling.~\cite{wang2017residual} proposed a residual architecture for soft attentions.
+Our previous work~\cite{Li_2018_ECCV, li2020eye} considered attention as a probabilistic distribution for egocentric action recognition.
+Our recent work~\cite{liu2019forecasting} made use of motor attention for action anticipation.
+In this paper, we demonstrate that a useful probabilistic attention model can be obtained without access to a prior distribution from human gaze data.
+We also provide a systematical study of the utility of probabilistic attention model in action recognition.